neogeno/shango-lightning-wallet/README.md

 ##### Architectual and Conceptual benefits

-* **Allows you to earn routing fees.** Only if you are in control of a full node, can you act as a gateway routing node for other users.
-Users with sufficient liquidity and who are the most connected across the network can then earn fees for routing payments for others.
+* **Allows you to earn routing fees.** Only if you are in control of a full node, can you act as a gateway routing node and earn fees for forwarding payments on behalf of other users.
+Users with sufficient liquidity and who are the most connected and reliable across the network can eventually become a major hubs for payments which will be saught out by algorithms like the Autopilot function of LND.

 * **Helps the overall network.** The more people running a full LND node (and thus a full bitcoin node) the better it is for the network overall.
 So if fuzzy warm feelings are what you are after, you will also be glad to know that running a full node  makes the network more reliable / decentralised unlike the leeching of resources that happens when you use a on/off mobile wallet.
 Cloud nodes is and should be the preferred solution at this moment in time.